mateussouzaweb/compactor/README.md

 compactor --help
 ```

-To compress a project source into a destination, run:
+To compress a project, run:

 ```bash
 compactor \